-If you have wooden floors or tiles, have you washed these with streak free tile cleaner.
+If you have wooden floors or tiles, have you washed these with a streak free tile cleaner?
 Does the tile grout need to be cleaned ?
-Have you scratched or marked the floors with chairs ?
+Have you scratched or marked the floors with chairs?

 Do they have cobwebs ?
-Do all the globes work.
-Are there dead insets in the light covers ?
-Which is very common
+Do all the bulbs work.
+Are there dead insects in the light covers (which is very common)?

 Mould forms in all sorts of places.
 Mainly bathrooms and ensuite, but also corners of rooms not aired properly.
-Tenant are responsible to air a property to keep mould away.
-Mould can also form around windows if not kept clean and air rated.
+Tenants are responsible to air a property to keep mould away.
+Mould can also form around windows if not kept clean and aerated.

-Exhaust fans in ensuite and bathrooms need to be cleaned ever so often.
-If you do not clean these the fans can over load, will not remove all the humidity and mould will form.
-But also airconditioning filters.
-Tenants are responsible for keeping these clean.
-Just twice a year remove them and clean them.
+Exhaust fans in ensuite and bathrooms need to be cleaned every so often.
+If you do not clean these, the fans can overload, will not remove all the humidity and mould will form.
+For airconditioning filters, tenants are responsible for keeping these clean.
+Twice a year, remove them and clean them.
 It will make the system operate and reduce the chance of it failing due to an overload.